1979 New England Patriots season

 The 1979 New England Patriots season was the franchise's 10th season in the National Football League and 20th overall.
 The Patriots ended the season with a record of nine wins and seven losses and finished second in the AFC East Division.
-Ron Erhardt was named the Patriots the new coach.
+Ron Erhardt was named the new coach.
 In their season opener, the Patriots faced the Pittsburgh Steelers on Monday Night as Darryl Stingley returned to Schaffer Stadium.
-Patriots fans gave the paralyzed star a long sustained standing ovation.
-However, the emotion did not carry over as the Pats lost 16-13 in overtime.
-The Pats would find themselves at 8-4, as the team featured a more wide-open offense under quarterback Steve Grogan.
+Patriots' fans gave the paralyzed star a long sustained standing ovation.
+However, the emotion did not carry over as the Pats lost 16–13 in overtime.

+The Pats would find themselves at 8–4, as the team featured a more wide-open offense under quarterback Steve Grogan.
 However, a three-game losing streak ended their playoff chances, as the team settled for a disappointing 9–7 season.